wasksofts-technology/insurance-crm/README.md

-# insurance-crm
+# Insurance CRM
 An Insurance Customer Relationship Management (CRM) system tailored for brokers and agents in Kenya streamlines the process of selling policies to clients by digitizing operations and enhancing efficiency.
 Such platforms enable agents to manage client interactions, policy renewals, and sales processes from a centralized interface.

-# Application offers a digital solution that allows brokers and agents to:
+### Application offers a digital solution that allows brokers and agents to:
     Purchase Policy Products Digitally: Facilitates the buying of insurance policies from multiple companies through a web platform and mobile app.
     INAT